kundajelab/scATAC-reprog/README.md

 - As this code as evolved over the course of the project, the figure directories in `src/figures_factory` do not correspond exactly to the figures in the manuscript.
 Please refer to the index below to find the appropriate notebooks.
 - The cluster IDs used in the repository are different from that in the paper (unless referred to as "`new_cluster`").
 Please see `src/figures_factory/configs/cluster.tsv` for the conversion between old cluster IDs to the ones used in the paper.
 - The xOSK (extreme OSK) and hOSK (high OSK) states were previously known as hOSK (high OSK) and low OSK states respectively.
+- The peak sets are labeled 1-20 in the same order as in the paper.

 ## Analysis Code